KristofarStavrev/leagueofnobles-website/README.md

 ## Main features of the website

-- Completely responsive (works on all types of devices and screen sizes)
+- Completely responsive (works on all types of devices and screen sizes).
 - A database created with SQLAlchemy containing information about the product assortment.
-Automatically updates when changes are made (ex. updates available product quantity when a sale is made)
+Automatically updates when changes are made (ex. updates available product quantity when a sale is made).
-- Multipage catalogue containing all the products offered for sale
+- Multipage catalogue containing all the products offered for sale.
-- Shopping cart with a fully operational checkout system
+- Shopping cart with a fully operational checkout system.
-- Functional "Contact us" page and a newsletter feature
+- Functional "Contact us" page and a newsletter feature.

 ## Project deployment